CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ________

 ## 🐛 Bugfixes
+- Fixed a bug which prevented interiors from modifying sounds profiles.
-- Fixed bug that was bugging out the game.
+- Fixed a bug where distant gunshot sounds did not play in the proper sound group.